The research

 86%

 of home inspections turn up at least one issue.
-Most are preventable maintenance items.
+Most are preventable — and undocumented care makes every finding look worse.

 Source: American Society of Home Inspectors